 In some cases, the side effects can be severe enough that the person needs to stop taking the medication right away.
 They also may cause dependency and withdrawal symptoms if you stop taking the medications, and in some cases, they may lose their effects over time as a result of tolerance.

-Even though physical side effects appear to be common with all medicines for anxiety, the reality is that it's the psychological side effects that cause the biggest issues.
+Even though physical side effects appear to be common with anxiety medications, they may not be the most distressing.
+Some people find that the psychological side effects that cause them the most stressful issues.
 Unfortunately, it's impossible to know how the drugs will affect you unless you take them.
 Common side effects of these types of psychoactive medications include:

 - Personality Changes Many of these drugs can also lead to personality changes.
 In some cases, they may be emotional, like increased agitation.
 In others, it may simply be a change in how you act around others and what you enjoy.

 - Sexual Side Effects Many benzodiazepines and antidepressants cause a loss of libido.
 That loss of sex drive may lead to decreased energy for intercourse, the inability to get aroused, or problems with performance or perceived performance.

 - Cognitive Issues Because these drugs affect your brain chemistry, they may alter the way your mind works.
 You may have trouble remembering things, trouble concentrating, or trouble thinking quickly.
 It should be noted that that is not always a side effect.
 Sometimes the purpose of the drop is to clog anxious thinking.
 Benzodiazepines are designed to cause physical and mental fatigue so that you cannot feel as anxious.
 In others, they may be an unwanted side effect.

 - "Brain Zaps" and Other Issues Finally, some anxiety medications may cause you to feel symptoms that can best be described as unusual.
 For example, some cause what's known as "brain zaps" which make you feel like your mind is getting a jolt of electricity.
 Others may lead to your eyes feeling "nervy" or your movements feeling unusual.
 These symptoms are usually temporary and rarely dangerous, but they can make it harder to take these medications.